GeoAI4GlobalChange/Methane/BorealArctic/Upscale/README.md

 # Code introduction
 1)	Causality-guided machine learning model
-In the”model_training_demo.py” file, run the “model_training” function.
+In the "model_training_demo.py" file, run the "model_training" function.
-2) Identifying dominant controls on wetland CH4 emission variability
+2) Detailed code for causal-ml model
-In the”methane_analysis_demo.py” file, run the “grid_variation_analysis” function.
+In the "methane_module.py" file.
-3) Quantifying dominant controls on wetland CH4 emission trend
+3) Detailed code for data-processing
-In the”methane_analysis_demo.py” file, run the “grid_trend_analysis” function.
+In the "methane_data.py" file.